Five heritage railways not to be missed during your time in the Lake District.

-For our hotel guests and day visitors who enjoy the delights of a leisurely day out in the Lake District, have you considered taking a trip down memory lane on one of Cumbria's many heritage railways?
+For our hotel guests and day visitors who enjoy the delights of a leisurely day out in the Lake District, have you considered taking a trip on a Lake District steam train down at on of Cumbria's many heritage railways?
 They are a great way to see the Lake District whilst learning about the area's culture and history.

 1. Ravenglass & Eskdale Railway